centtoken/cent/README.md

 ![](https://i.imgur.com/eC1gPoW.jpg)

-*Smart Contract of this token will be deployed by 08/01/2020
+*Smart Contract of this token has not been deployed yet.

 # Cent (Token)